safespring/web/content/sv/solution-brief/immutable-storage.md

 sidebarimage: "safespring-storage.svg"
 socialmediabild: "safespring_social_38.gif"
 toc: "Table of Contents"
-language: "En"
+language: "en"
 aliases:
   - /whitepaper/immutable-storage/
   - /solution-brief/immutable-storage/
 ---

 {{< ingress >}}
 In this solution brief, we'll walk through the Safespring Storage service based on S3 object storage.
 With immutable objects, Safespring Storage is a great way of creating an offsite backup that is secure and reliable.